 6.1.3 User identification by a permanent identity

-The user identification mechanism should be invoked by the serving network whenever the user cannot be identified by means of a temporary identity (GUTI).
+The user identification mechanism should be invoked by the E-UTRAN serving network whenever the user cannot be identified by means of a temporary identity (GUTI).
 In particular, it should be used when the serving network cannot retrieve the IMSI based on the GUTI by which the user identifies itself on the radio path.

 The mechanism described in figure 6.1.3-1 allows the identification of a user on the radio path by means of the permanent subscriber identity (IMSI).